SobhanAshrafi/python-random-color-image-generator/README.md

 2- can creat images with random color pixels (more interesting)

-well to do first one you should only run the main code. but to do second one you need to uncomment line 25 in the main code and then run it.
+well to do first one you should only run the main code.\n but to do second one you need to uncomment line 25 in the main code and then run it.